Is Leah Messer Quitting ‘Teen Mom 2’ After Accusing MTV Of Inaccurate Editing?

 “Aleeah just said she wanted her own show.
 I said, you are on a show and she said not your show Mommy.
 I want my own show LOL. #SheDontGetIt,” Leah Messer told her fans and followers on January 30.

-So, while the magazine asked readers if Leah Messer was ready to quit the MTV reality show, there doesn’t appear to be any truth to the possibility.
+While the magazine asked readers if Leah Messer was ready to quit the MTV reality show, there doesn’t appear to be any truth to the possibility.

 Leah Messer has three daughters, her twin girls Aleeah and Aleeah, 7, from her first marriage to Corey Simms, and her youngest child, daughter Adalynn, 3, from her second marriage to Jeremy Calvert.